-7. Enact a Nurse Preceptor Program
+4. Enact a Nurse Preceptor Program

 As part of the American Federation of Teachers' (AFT) "Code Red" nurse attraction and retention campaign, PEF proposes a preceptorship program to provide mentors for new nurses.
 This program is similar to the mentoring program New York has for teachers.
 It has been demonstrated that pairing new nurses with preceptors or mentors provides critical support and reduces attrition.
-It would be another way to help reduce attrition and help new nurses develop the skills necessary to be successful and deliver quality health care.
+It would be an innovative way to help new nurses develop the skills necessary to be successful and deliver quality health care.
 The proposal would require nurses to undertake preceptor training and provide a \$500 annual stipend for those who participate as preceptors in the program instituted by the State Education Department.